WiseGuru/Lendalors-Journal/src/site/notes/Drakkenheim/Songs and Stories/Elwyn of Eventide Manor.md

 Gather round friends and let me tell you a story
 Put the children abed, for it gets quite gory
 It begins with love and ends with death;
-It's a warning to all, so take deep breath and hear of the haunting Eventide Manor
+It's a warning to all, so take a deep breath and hear of the haunting Eventide Manor

 Our tale begins with lovers two,
 Hearts pierced by cupid's arrows, true
-Kieran Eventide, mage most powerful
+Kieran Eventide, a mage most powerful
-And Elwyn, a cleric most faithful
-Together, forever, in Eventide Manor
+And Elwyn, sweet Elwyn, a cleric most faithful Together, forever, in Eventide Manor

 Happily together they passed many years